shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess_2025.md

 “Hammer, my hammer!”
 She slid the rings up her arm and picked her hammer up with ease.
 “I was worried I’d never be able to lift it again!”
 She hugged it, and then swung it around.

+[change other mentions of the hole to be in ersie’s workshop, not the bedroom]

 “Muddy!
 Not in my workshop!”

 Muddy swung it right into a wall, knocking one of the bricks out.
 “Oops.
 Sorry, Ersie.”